EN TR

 Pioneering Parametric Practice

 ZHA showed that curved, flowing forms could be built at scale.
-Our AI extends their parametric language into territory even they haven't explored.
+Their built work sets the benchmark our generative experiments measure their variety against.

 04